awsdocs/amazon-s3-user-guide/doc_source/add-object-ownership.md

 ## How do I ensure that I take ownership of new objects?<a name="add-object-ownership-moreinfo"></a>

-With the above steps Object Ownership will take ownership of any new objects that are written by other accounts with the `bucket-owner-full-control` canned ACL\.
-For more information about enforcing Object Ownership, see [How do I ensure that I take ownership of new objects?](https://docs.aws.amazon.com/AmazonS3/latest/dev/about-object-ownership.html#ensure-object-ownership) in the *Amazon Simple Storage Service Developer Guide*\.
+With the preceding steps, Object Ownership enables you to take ownership of any new objects that are written by other accounts with the `bucket-owner-full-control` canned ACL\.
+For information about enforcing Object Ownership, see [How do I ensure that I take ownership of new objects?](https://docs.aws.amazon.com/AmazonS3/latest/dev/about-object-ownership.html#ensure-object-ownership) in the *Amazon Simple Storage Service Developer Guide*\.